zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-minorticks.md

 # \<kendo:chart-categoryAxisItem-minorTicks\>

-The minor ticks of the axis.
+The configuration of the category axis minor ticks.

 #### Example
     <kendo:chart-categoryAxisItem>